How to Apply Solution Focused Coaching That Boosts Sales

 7. Review

 Asking your sales team to summarise their action plan will result in greater accountability and ownership.
 For example, you could ask: “What actions will you take as a result of our conversation?
 How can you stay on track?”
-Reassure them that by sticking to the plan, you are positive they are going to succeed!
+Reassure them that you are positive they will succeed by sticking to the plan!

 Scroll to Top